 Coastal sights on this interesting and very peaceful island include Kirstan Hol and Maiden Stack, but the ‘Horn of Papa’, the famous stack mentioned in the well-known song Rowin Foula Doon, was swept away in a storm in 1953.

-There’s a small camp site at pier, but no shop or post office so enough supplies for your stay should be brought with you.
+There’s a small camp site at the pier, but no shop or post office so enough supplies for your stay should be brought with you.

 The inter-island ferry sails from West Burrafirth.
 Advance booking is essential on 01595 745804; ferry information 01595 743977; www.shetland.gov.uk/ferries.
 The ferry waiting room has tea/coffee facilities and public toilets.